markmac99/mp4toftp/README.md

 # README for mp4toftp

-This python script is intended to be called as an 'external script' from RMS, the meteor detection software to upload the allnight timelapse to an FTP site.
+This python script is intended to be called as an 'extrascript' from ukmon-pitools to upload the allnight timelapse to an FTP site.
 The uploaded file is named {stationid}_latest.mp4, where stationid is the 6-letter RMS station code such as UK0001.

 This script is an *addon* to the ukmon toolset and won't work without that toolset already present.
 However the script can coexist with other external scripts such as Istrastream.